BOEM25/cw-homepage/src/pages/blog/2020-03-01-creating-an-rpg-dialog-effect-with-react-and-react-spring.md

 > 1. Pixel Art Style Look using the CSS border image property
 > 2. Using React Spring to create an RPG style dialog text effect.

 This is the first article in a series on developing browser based games using React.
-We will learn how to achieve game-like UI and visuals and some other useful Javascript libraries by building a series of game features one at a time and tying them together to create a real game.
+We will learn how to achieve game-like UI and visuals by building a series of game features one at a time and tying them together to create a real game.
 We'll start simply by creating a dialog box UI to use in our game.
 This will help us get familiar with using `react` and the `react-spring` library for animation.
 Enjoy!

 ## Building Our First Game Feature